Terry Butcher: Personal life

 Butcher was married in 1980 and has a house in Bawdsey.
 His parents, as well as wife Rita's, still live in Suffolk.
 Of his three sons, Christopher who achieved the rank of Captain in the Royal Artillery served in both Iraq and in Afghanistan.
 Christopher died in October 2017, aged 35, while suffering from PTSD.
 Butcher is the Patron of Combat2Coffee (appointed in June 2024) a not for profit company, that supports veterans and their families.
 Butcher is a cousin of the Scottish retired footballer Pat Nevin.

-He is a fan of heavy metal band Iron Maiden and is friends with bassist and founding member Steve Harris.
-He is a supporter of the Conservative Party.
+Butcher is a fan of the heavy metal band Iron Maiden and is a friend of bassist and founding member Steve Harris.
+Butcher is a supporter of the Conservative Party.